Viatick-co/react-native-mall-ar-sdk/README.md

 - `onStop` : Callback method when stop AR feature.
 - `onCouponClick` | `(couponId : string) => {}` : Callback method when user interact with the coupon on AR side.

-## Features

-`Warning: This project currently supports IOS only.
-Android support will come, contributions are welcomed.`

 ## Example

 `https://github.com/Viatick-co/react-native-mall-ar-sdk/tree/main/example`